seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *To CLEOPATRA*

 To Caesar I will speak what you shall please,
-If you’ll employ me to him.
+If you'll employ me to him.

 **CLEOPATRA**
 Say, I would die.